Table of Contents

 - Urothelium

-- Basal layers composed of either low columnar or cuboidal cells, followed by several layers of polyhedral cells
+- Basal layers are composed of either low columnar or cuboidal cells, followed by several layers of polyhedral cells

 - Stratified / pseudostratified columnar epithelium